Dazed and Confused (Jake Holmes song): Background

-Composition
+Rearrangement

 The Yardbirds began to develop a new arrangement for "Dazed and Confused" while still on tour in the U.S. Holmes' brooding atmosphere and descending bass line were retained, as well as most of the lyrics.
 Page doubled the bass line, echoing Holmes' live performances with two acoustic guitarists.
 However, propelled by drums and an overdriven Fender Telecaster, the song quickly took on a new, distinctly non-folk sound.

 Singer Keith Relf initially followed Holmes' verses, but later often changed the order or mixed lines from different verses.
 Led Zeppelin biographer Mick Wall feels that Relf only "slightly altered" the lyrics, while Page biographer Martin Power credits Relf with "writing new lyrics".
 Yardbirds chronicler Greg Russo describes that gradually the song "moved from Holmes' original lyrics to an alternate set of lyrics that combined words from Jake Holmes and Keith Relf."

-The Yardbirds' major innovations were the instrumental breaks and an extended instrumental middle section.
-Writer-educator Susan Fast describes the breaks, appearing between the verses and after Page's solo, as "a detail that contributes significantly to the drama of the piece, creating enormous tension at the end of each verse before moving on to the next.
+The Yardbirds' major alterations were the instrumental breaks and an extended instrumental middle section.
+Writer-educator Susan Fast describes the breaks, appearing between the verses and after Page's solo, as "a detail that contributes significantly to the drama of the piece, creating enormous tension at the end of each verse before moving on to the next."

-It begins with a bowed electric guitar phrasings by Page, answered by vocal and harmonica interjections by Relf.
+The song begins with bowed electric guitar phrasings by Page, answered by vocal and harmonica interjections by Relf.
 Page attributed the idea of using a violin bow on the guitar to a suggestion from violinist David McCallum, Sr., whom he met in his pre-Yardbirds days as a session musician.
 The bowed section gives way to Page's riff-laden guitar solo, propelled by a bass ostinato and fast driving 4/4-meter.
 The song returns to the slow tempo 12/8 verse structure before the coda.
 The Yardbirds' new arrangement, contributed by the four members, soon amounted to a major reworking of Holmes' original piece.
 Bassist Chris Dreja later said, "We found it, arranged it and played it.
 In a way, it was a great epitaph, because we were feeling very dazed and confused about what the hell was going on!"